PFAS environmental investigation

 - Tarro (Our Lady of Lourdes)

-Environmental testing takes time and it is important that we work closely with communities while we investigate the possible nature and extent of PFAS.
+Environmental testing takes time, and it is important that FRNSW works closely with communities while we investigate the possible nature and extent of PFAS.

-FRNSW is committed to being open and transparent.
+FRNSW is committed to being open and transparent with the community about PFAS investigations at our sites.
 We will make the verified test results available to the community through our reports and will share this information with relevant state and local authorities.